Wipeout Fusion: Gameplay

-Background and release
+Development and release

 The game was developed by Studio Liverpool (formerly known as Psygnosis prior to 2001).
 After the success of Wipeout 2097, the studio wanted to aim their next game at an "older, savvier crowd".
 Shortly after the release of Wipeout Fusion, chief designer Colin Berry said in a retrospective interview that he became disillusioned with the way the Wipeout franchise was trying to emulate games such as Nintendo's F-Zero GX.
 Wipeout Fusion was announced to be published in North America by Bam!
 Entertainment in March 2002, after a delay in receiving the publishing licence by Sony's American division.
 The game was ultimately released in Europe on 8 February 2002, and in North America later on 18 June.